RenderKit/embree/README.md

 Supported Platforms
 -------------------

-Embree supports Windows (32-bit and 64-bit), Linux (64-bit) and Mac OS X (64-bit).
-The code compiles with the Intel Compiler, GCC, Clang and the Microsoft Compiler.
+Embree supports Windows (32-bit and 64-bit), Linux (64-bit), and macOS (64-bit).
+The code compiles with the Intel® Compiler, GCC, Clang, and the Microsoft Compiler.

-Using the Intel Compiler improves performance by approximately 10%.
+Using the Intel® Compiler improves performance by approximately 10%.
 Performance also varies across different operating systems, with Linux typically performing best as it supports transparently transitioning to 2MB pages.